-75. Concerning the recommended action that the Credit Union Supervisory Unit (CUSU) have adequate powers to supervise credit unions for compliance with AML/CFT obligations, the authorities advised in a previous follow-up report that a decision had been taken to place the supervision of credit unions under the Central Bank and that legislation was being developed to accommodate this change.
+- 78. Concerning the recommended action that the Credit Union Supervisory Unit (CUSU) have adequate powers to supervise credit unions for compliance with AML/CFT obligations, the authorities advised in a previous follow-up report that a decision had been taken to place the supervision of credit unions under the Central Bank and that legislation was being developed to accommodate this change.
+The CUSU ceased operation in 2006.
 The authorities advised since June 2010 that a credit union bill was been drafted and under review.
-At present, the credit union bill is still under review.

-- 76. It was noted in the previous follow-up report that until enactment of the proposed Credit Union Bill, the FIU is the designated supervisory authority for credit unions for AML obligations.
-At present, the FIU has registered 162 credit unions and received twenty-one (21) compliance programs from credit unions since the enactment of the FIUTTR in February 2011.
-Compliance programs are still being received from credit unions.
-The FIU proposes to conduct two (2) on-site examinations of credit unions in February 2012.
-These measures are at best a start and the recommendation for the effective supervision of credit unions for AML/CFT obligations remains outstanding. - 77.
+At present, the credit union bill is still under review. - 79.
+It was noted in the previous follow-up report, until enactment of the proposed Credit Union Bill, the FIU is the designated supervisory authority for credit unions for AML obligations.
+At the last report, the FIU had registered 175 credit unions and received thirty-six (36) compliance programs from credit unions since the enactment of the FIUTTR in February 2011.
+For the period January to June 2012 no compliance programs have been received from credit unions and the FIU has only conducted one (1) on-site visit to a credit union.
+The FIU provided training to seven (7) credit unions during the same period.
+While the provision of training is at the same level as indicated in the previous report, the non-submission of compliance programs, the reported lack of any warning letters to credit unions regarding the aforementioned and the completion of only one (1) on-site examination suggest that effective AML/CFT supervision of credit unions has not been achieved. - 80.
 As noted in a previous follow-up report, the recommended actions for all supervisors to have adequate powers of enforcement and sanctions against financial institutions, their directors or senior management and the need to have systems in place for combating ML and FT and to review the effectiveness of these systems addressed specific deficiencies of the TTSEC and the CUSU.
 As already mentioned concerns about the CUSU are being dealt with by transferring supervisory responsibility to the Central Bank in new legislation.
-The authorities advised in a previous follow-up report that the absence of adequate powers of enforcement and sanctions and an effective AML/CFT supervisory compliance regime was to be addressed by the Securities Bill which in the first quarter of 2010 was being debated in Parliament.
-As a result of a change in Government in May 2010, the Securities Bill is now before the Legislation Review Committee of Parliament.
+The authorities advised in a previous follow-up report that the absence of adequate powers of enforcement and sanctions and an effective AML/CFT supervisory compliance regime for the securities industry was to be addressed by the Securities Bill.
+As already noted in this report the TTSEC expects that the Bill will be laid in Parliament no later than October, 2012 and estimates that it will be enacted by December 2012.
 As such, all recommended actions under this Recommendation still remain outstanding.